act-rules/act-rules.github.io/_rules/SVG-image-has-name.md

 ### Expectation

-Each target element has an accessible name that is not only [whitespace](#whitespace).
+Each target element has an [accessible name](#accessible-name) that is not only [whitespace](#whitespace).

 ## Assumptions

 *There are currently no assumptions*

 ## Accessibility support

+The [HTML Accessibility API Mappings](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings) specify that the `<svg>` element has an implicit role of `graphics-document`.
+However browser support for `graphics-document` and the SVG Accessibility API Mappings is inconsistent.

 Browser and assistive technology support for SVG `title` and `desc` elements is currently inconsistent.
 Using WAI ARIA in combination with the `img` role for non-decorative `svg` elements significantly improves accessibility browser support.